 Example.
-If the higher earner has taxable income of $200,000 a year and pays the other spouse alimony of $80,000 a year, the higher earner will owe income tax on $120,000, not $200,000.
+If the higher earner has a taxable income of $200,000 a year and pays the other spouse alimony of $80,000 a year, the higher earner will owe income tax on $120,000, not $200,000.
 The recipient might pay taxes of $16,000 on the $80,000.
 The payor saves more than that.
 The payor, who would have paid about $50,000 on $200,000 of income, now pays only about $24,000 on annual income of $120,000.
 Between the two, they are paying a total of $40,000, or $10,000 less, than the higher earner would have paid before deducting the alimony payments.

-Most people want to make alimony tax deductible.
-You do, however, have a choice, and for some couples the tax consequences are more favorable if they make payments nondeductible and nontaxable because of the tax consequences.
+Most people want to make alimony tax-deductible.
+You do, however, have a choice, and for some couples, the tax consequences are more favorable if they make payments nondeductible and nontaxable because of the tax consequences.
 A tax expert can tell you which course is right for you.

 You can deduct the amount of alimony payments even if you don't itemize deductions on your income tax return.
 Use the standard income tax return, IRS Form 1040, to claim the deduction.
 You can't use the simpler Form 1040EZ or Form 1040A.
 You'll need to provide your former spouse's social security number.